hkilaru/Basal/README.md

 # Basal

-A basic SwiftUI app that requests and displays data from HealthKit.
+A basic SwiftUI app that requests and displays HealthKit data almost identically to Apple's Health and Fitness apps.
+Use it as a starting point for building your own HealthKit apps.

 ## Testing in Simulator